mikethwolff/AWS-Cloud-Architect-Project-Cloud-Security---Protecting-Resources-and-Data-in-the-Cloud/README.md

 ```
 http://<ApplicationURL>/free_recipe
 ```
-You should receive a recipe for banana bread.

 The AMIs specified in the cloud formation template exist in the us-east-1 (N. Virginia) region.
 You will need to set this as your default region when deploying resources for this project.